justinleetyler/justinleetyler.github.io/devotions-old.md

 To turn, to turn will be our delight /
 'Til by turning, turning, we come 'round right. /

+¶ A covenant may be said

+Love is the doctrine of this church,
+The quest of truth is its sacrament,
+And service is its prayer.
+To dwell together in peace,
+To seek knowledge of freedom,
+To serve human need.
+To the end that all souls shall grow into harmony with the Divine -- Thus do we covenant with each other and with God.
+(James Vila Blake)

 ¶ Prayers may be offered for ourselves and others.

 ¶ The prayer of Jesus [traditional](https://www.missionstclare.com/english/prayers/lords.html)